 You’ll frequently want to share Liferay artifacts and modules with teammates or manage your repositories using a GUI.
-Sonatype Nexus is a valuable tool for managing your repositories.
+You can do this using Sonatype Nexus.
 It’s a Maven repository management server that facilitates creating and managing release servers, snapshot servers, and proxy servers.
 There are several other Maven repository management servers you can use (for example, Artifactory), but this tutorial focuses on Nexus.

-To create a Maven repository using Nexus, download Nexus and follow the instructions at http://books.sonatype.com/nexus-book/reference/install.html to install and start it.
+To create a Maven repository using Nexus, download Nexus and follow the instructions on Nexus’ Installation page to install and start it.

 To create your own repository using Nexus, follow these steps: